Baní: Downtown Baní

-The city's Patron Saint is "Nuestra Señora de Regla," whose celebration is on 21 November each year.
+The city's Patron Saint is "Nuestra Señora de Regla (Our Lady of Regla)," whose celebration is on 21 November every year.

-Baní is surrounded by many smaller towns, many with their own specific identities.
+Additionally, Baní is surrounded by many smaller towns with many with their own specific identities.
 One example is Paya, well known around the country for its milk-based candies (most famously "Dulce de Leche," or Milk Candy.)
 Another is Salinas, a town by the Salinas bay, where salt is produced.
 Salinas is famous for its Sand Dunes, that make the Dominican Republic the country with the largest sand dunes in the Caribbean.

+Dunas de Baní

 Climate

 Owing to its location in the rain shadow of the trade winds, Baní has a relatively dry tropical savanna climate (Köppen Aw) with a pronounced dry season between December and April.

+Economy

+Baní's economy is based on agribusiness.
+In Baní, different products are processed such as coffee, tomato, corn, pigeon peas, onion, coconut, mango, banana, cashew, milk and salt.
+The main industries are Peravia Industrial (La Famosa), Industrias Banilejas (Induban), La Fosforera del Caribe, the Banileja free zone and the Punta Catalina Thermoelectric Power Plant.
+There are also different industries in the construction sector.

+Retail trade is also part of the town's economy.
+The main shopping centers are the La Maravilla network of stores, and supermarkets.
+The tourism sector includes several hotels and is developing in the province with the construction of two large tourist projects.

+The Grupo Peravia Industrial was established in 1963 who are the owners of the La Famosa brand among others and quickly achieved popularity among Dominicans under its founder Don Roberto Serrano Oms.
+Then there is Industrias Banilejas who own Induban, had also had their origins in Baní under its founder Manuel de Jesús Perelló Báez in 1945.
+Additionally, Valdesia Coffee produced between the mountains of Peravia, San Cristóbal and Ocoa was recognized as a Protected Designation of Origin by the European Union in 2017.